 By default, the Local State Provider is configured to be a WriteAheadLocalStateProvider that persists the data to the \$NIFI_HOME/state/local directory.
 The default Cluster State Provider is configured to be a ZooKeeperStateProvider.
 The default ZooKeeper-based provider must have its Connect String property populated before it can be used.
 It is also advisable, if multiple NiFi instances will use the same ZooKeeper instance, that the value of the Root Node property be changed.
 For instance, one might set the value to /nifi/<team name>/production.
-A Connect String takes the form of comma separated <host>:<port> tuples, such as my-zk-server1:2181,my-zk-server2:2181.
+A Connect String takes the form of comma separated <host>:<port> tuples, such as my-zk-server1:2181,my-zk-server2:2181,my-zk-server3:2181.
 In the event a port is not specified for any of the hosts, the ZooKeeper default of 2181 is assumed.

 When adding data to ZooKeeper, there are two options for Access Control: Open and CreatorOnly.
 If the Access Control property is set to Open, then anyone is allowed to log into ZooKeeper and have full permissions to see, change, delete, or administer the data.
 If CreatorOnly is specified, then only the user that created the data is allowed to read, change, delete, or administer the data.
 In order to use the CreatorOnly option, NiFi must provide some form of authentication.
+See the ZooKeeper Access Control section below for more information on how to configure authentication.

-If NiFi is configured to run in a standalone mode, the cluster-provider element need not be populated in the statemanagement.xml file and will actually be ignored if they are populated.
+If NiFi is configured to run in a standalone mode, the cluster-provider element need not be populated in the state-management.xml file and will actually be ignored if they are populated.
 However, the local-provider element must always be present and populated.
-Additionally, if NiFi is run in a cluster, each node must also have the clusterprovider element present and properly configured.
+Additionally, if NiFi is run in a cluster, each node must also have the cluster-provider element present and properly configured.
 Otherwise, NiFi will fail to startup.

 While there are not many properties that need to be configured for these providers, they were externalized into a separate state-management.xml file, rather than being configured via the nifi.properties file, simply because different implementations may require different properties, and it is easier to maintain and understand the configuration in an XML-based file such as this, than to mix the properties of the Provider in with all of the other NiFi framework-specific properties.